Encourages students to learn about ancient Japanese Samurai through reading, repsonding to, and writing haiku.

 Step 8: Guide students to discuss appropriate responses.
 Encourage students to share their entries with the class.
 Ask the class if they can predict what will happen next?
 Explain to the class that the “What I Learned” column will be completed by conducting internet research with a partner during the next class session.
 Assign partners, and collect papers to assess responses.
 It may be helpful to write suggestions on some papers.

-Step 9: Now that students have examined what they think they know, it is time to begin the internet research part of the project.
+Step 1: Now that students have examined what they think they know, it is time to begin the Internet research part of the project.
 Direct students to team up with their partner and compare the three topics each has chosen.
 It will be necessary to research all chosen topics, and each student is responsible for completing the information on their chart.

-Step 10: Direct students to search online for information on their topics, and to record important facts.
+Step 2: Direct students to search online for information on their topics and to record important facts.
 Students should note the websites where information was collected in the last column on the chart.

-Step 12: Closure: Explain to students that the Samurai, while famous as warriors, enjoyed hundreds of years of peaceful time.
-During those years, the Samurai dedicated themselves to cultural enrichment.
-One such Samurai, Basho, (1644-94) is credited for creating Haiku as we know it today.
+Step 4: Explain to students that the samurai, while famous as warriors, enjoyed hundreds of years of peaceful time.
+During those years, the samurai dedicated themselves to cultural enrichment.
+One such samurai, Basho (1644-94), is credited for creating haiku poetry as we know it today.

 Supporting All Learners